polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 Tips for leaving breadcrumbs:

-- Table of contents: Add links to documentation in the left sided navigation on substrate.dev.
+- Table of contents: Add links to documentation in the left side navigation on substrate.dev.

 - Top-down linkage: Add links from more general documents to more specific documents to help